State College Veterinary Hospital

 Lyme Disease

-Flea and Tick Image
+Flea and ticks

 Lyme disease is carried by certain species of ticks that are found in all of the 50 states.
 Lyme is caused by a bacteria called Borrelia burgdorferi, which is transmitted by an infected tick that feeds on any dog, human, or mammal.